-ORC is preparing two proposed plan changes (Plan Change 6AA and the Omnibus Plan Change) to strengthen and align water quality management to meet central government expectations and policy, to ensure that the Water Plan still delivers an effective and efficient water management framework, and that its implementation supports (and does not undermine) the full plan review.
+ORC is preparing two proposed plan changes (Plan Change 6AA and the Water Quality Plan Change (formerly "Omnibus") to strengthen and align water quality management to meet central government expectations and policy, to ensure that the Water Plan still delivers an effective and efficient water management framework, and that its implementation supports (and does not undermine) the full plan review.

 In 2014, ORC brought in new Water Plan rules specifically to manage the effects of rural activities, including farming, on water quality protect rural water quality, know as ('Plan Change 6A').

 Those rules solely focus on the effects of land use on water quality, and do not prescribe land use management practices.
 In particular, they set discharge contaminant concentration thresholds and nitrogen leaching limits which are to take effect from 1 April 2020.

 This section of the Water Plan is an effects-based, permitted activity approach to managing water contaminants with minor effects on the quality of a river, lake, wetland or aquifer.
 Gross discharges and objectionable activities that degrade water quality are prohibited.